Spennymoor Festival Walk redevelopment

 As part of ongoing regeneration work across the county, we hope that town centre transformation will help attract more shoppers and businesses to County Durham.

-To encourage more people to visit and shop in the town, attract new businesses and offer more choice to shoppers, the work begins on site on 16 November, with demolition planned to start after Christmas.
+To encourage more people to visit and shop in the town, attract new businesses and offer more choice to shoppers, work began on site at the end of 2020, with the first phase of demolition beginning in February 2021.
 This work includes:

 - creating a new, free to use, town centre car park on the former Kwik Save site